joshbla/phrasal-refig/README.md

 # phrasal-refig

-Inspiration taken from Mad Libs and the Twitch buttsbot
+Inspiration taken from Mad Libs and buttsbot on Twitch